edlund/linux-microfs/README.md

  * `LIB_ZLIB`
  * `LIB_LZ4`
+ * `LIB_LZO`

-To add support for LZ4, simply use `make LIB_LZ4=1`.
-Please note that zlib support must always be compiled for the hostprogs, so specifying `LIB_ZLIB=0` will only mean that the lkm is compiled without zlib support.
+For example, to add support for LZ4, simply use `make LIB_LZ4=1`.
+Please note that zlib support is always compiled for the hostprogs, so specifying `LIB_ZLIB=0` will only mean that the lkm is compiled without zlib support.

 Use the make command line argument `DEBUG=1` or the combination `DEBUG=1 DEBUG_SPAM=1` to do a debug build.
 Please note that a